Install the Splunk RUM Android agent

 Instrument your Android applications in using the unified agent.

-To instrument a new Android application with the new Splunk RUM agent, follow the instructions on this page.
-If you're already instrumenting the application with an older version of the Splunk RUM, follow the instructions on Upgrade the Splunk RUM Android agent instead.
+To instrument a new Android application with the new Splunk RUM Android agent, follow the instructions on this page.

 Check compatibility and requirements

-Splunk RUM for Mobile supports Java and Kotlin applications for Android API Level 24 and higher.
-API levels 24 to 25 require core library desugaring activated.
+Splunk RUM for Mobile supports Java and Kotlin applications for Android.
+You can include this agent in applications with a minimum API level of 21 (Android 5.0) or higher.
+Full observability and feature support are available at runtime on API level 24 (Android 7.0) and above.
+API levels 21 to 25 require core library desugaring to be activated.
 See Activate desugaring in your application.
-Android 7.0 (also known as Nougat) corresponds to API level 24.

 Activate desugaring in your application